jmatthiesen/cordova-meetup-presentations/vstaco-getting-started/15 minute tutorial.md

 ## What will you learn in this session?
 * Learn how to create a new Apache Cordova project in Visual Studio.
-* Understand the basics of the Ionic framework, a popular JavaScript framework for Cordova developers.
+* (Really?)
+Understand the basics of the Ionic framework, a popular JavaScript framework for Cordova developers.
 * See how you can use Visual Studio to debug and test your app on Android, iOS, and Windows emulators and devices.

 ## Who is this session for?